The Left, Leaks, and "Disinformation" Czars

 And we're going to get to Victor's thoughts on that and more right after these important messages.

-We're back with the Victor Davis Fanson Show.
-So Victor, it's good to be talking to you again.
+We're back with the Victor Davis-Hanson Show.
+So, Victor, it's good to be talking to you again.

 That's a question, question mark.
 Then change the rules.

-You talk about, Victor, in this piece, court packing, threats that senators have made against Supreme Court justices such as Chuck Schumer, Barack Obama calling for a new state so we can get four more liberal senators, assaults on the Electoral College.
+You talk about, Victor, in this piece, court packing, threats that senators have made against Supreme Court justices such as Chuck Schumer, Barack Obama calling for new states so he can get four more liberal senators, assaults on the Electoral College.

-So here's a little quote from this piece, and then, Victor, if you will take on what you wrote here and give us your thoughts about what's happened with the SCOTUS Supreme Court situation, you wrote: So, what is behind leaking Supreme Court drafts of impending opinions, or seeking to pack the Supreme Court with 15 justices, or ending the Senate filibuster, or adding two more states to the 60-year-old 50-state union, or curtailing states' rights to set their own balloting procedures, or trashing the Constitution's Electoral College?
+And then, Victor, if you will take on what you wrote here and give us your thoughts about what's happened with the SCOTUS Supreme Court situation, you wrote: So, what is behind leaking Supreme Court drafts of impending opinions, or seeking to pack the Supreme Court with 15 justices, or ending the Senate filibuster, or adding two more states to the 60-year-old 50-state union, or curtailing states' rights to set their own balloting procedures, or trashing the Constitution's electoral college?

 The answer to these questions also applies to Joe Biden's promise to cancel millions of contracted federally guaranteed student loans simply by a pre-midterm election executive fiat.